Cart 0

 YEARS SERVING YOUNG WOMEN OF KLAMATH COUNTY

-Founded in 1966, over the course of our existence, local delegates have promoted and advocated for such platforms as Literacy, Character Education, Cancer Awareness, Drug and Alcohol Abuse Education, Early Childhood Education and a host of other issues highly relevant to our community, our state and our nation.
-Delegates have given thousands of hours in volunteer service to a myriad of organizations in our community.
+Founded in 1966, over the course of our existence, local delegates have promoted and advocated for such platforms as Literacy, Character Education, Cancer Awareness, Drug and Alcohol Abuse Education, Food and Housing Insecurity and a host of other issues highly relevant to our community, our state and our nation.
+Delegates have given thousands of hours in volunteer service to a myriad of organizations in our community alone.

 500+